Isabella Summers: Career

 Summers had created the main title song "Was It Love" for the Sky Atlantic series Riviera, and provided her friend Sam Levinson the song "Rage" for his film Assassination Nation (2018), when right after finishing the High as Hope Tour, that film's music supervisor Mary Ramos invited Summers for her first composing gig in a team-up with Mark Isham, scoring the Hulu miniseries Little Fires Everywhere, which won her a Primetime Emmy Award nomination.
-Summers followed it by composing the score for the Prime Video series Panic alongside Brian H. Kim, and Netflix's Sex/Life in another collaboration with Isham.
+Summers followed it by composing the score for the Prime Video series Panic alongside Brian H. Kim, Summers co-wrote the Tate McRae song "The Darkest Hour" as featured in the show.
+Netflix's Sex/Life followed next in another collaboration with Isham.
 Her first solo composing gig was the Apple TV show Physical, whose 1980s setting led to a score full of "crazy synths and over-the-top guitar solos".
 Afterwards Summers scored her first movie, Call Jane (2022), and the Paramount+ show The Offer.

-Summers is working on her first solo album which is set for release in spring 2022.
-It will feature multiple guest vocalists.
+In 2022, Summers scored Sony's 3000 Pictures and Netflix film Lady Chatterly's Lover, directed by Laure de Clermont-Tonnerre and starring Emma Corrin and Jack O'Connell.
+In 2023, Summers scored the Apple TV+ adult animation series Strange Planet by Dan Harmon and Nathan W. Pyle, released on August 9, 2023.
+Following this she also scored the third and final season of Physical for Apple TV+ released on August 2, 2023.
+In 2023, Summers scored the soundtrack for the Focus Features film Lisa Frankenstein, directed by Zelda Williams and released in February 2024.
+She also scored the film Breathe, directed by Stefon Bristol and starring Jennifer Hudson, which was released in April 2024.
+In June of 2024, Summers made her documentary scoring debut on the feature Slave Play.
+Not a Movie.
+A Play.
+The film was directed by Jeremy O. Harris and follows the playwright as he deconstructs his Tony-nominated play Slave Play.
+Summers wrote the original score for the Netflix show Kaos released in August 2024 and the animated comedy Hitpig! released in November of 2024.